mrkmg/vzcontrol/README.md

 - Create a new container
 - Shutdown/Reboot an OpenVZ Host
 - Run custom commands on an OpenVZ Host
-- Tab autocomplete of commands and container completion
+- Tab auto-complete of commands and container completion

 Prerequisites
 ------------